From the ReadersFinancial Problems: My Strategies to Regain Control

 • Why do you still work so hard when you have no debt?

 • You have no financial problems.
-You don’t even know what it’s like to be poor, those are financial problems.
+You don’t even know what it’s like to be poor; those are economic problems.

 • A budget isn’t going to help us save as much money as you have.